huangjiahua/reredis/README.md

 ## Async Reredis

 In this branch, reredis will be redesigned to use async/await feature of rust.
+There is a blog on this project [here](https://jiahuah.com/content/fa92).

 ## Building reredis